 Instant Teeth Whitening Using Light

-Instant teeth whitening using light or instant teeth whitening using the laser is in fact carried out by high-intensity light.
-This procedure could only be carried out in dental clinics and not at home.
+Instant teeth whitening using light or laser is in fact carried out by high-intensity light.
+This procedure may only be done in dental clinics and, not at home.
 In this procedure, plasma arc or LED light are used.
 Amongst the lights used for teeth whitening, halogen light is the most effective.
 Halogen light has shown a more efficient whitening effect on teeth.
 The appropriate light for this procedure is a light that activates peroxide molecules without damaging the dental pulp.

 In this procedure, a blue lamp is used that has various wavelengths and is tunable.
 Each wavelength is tuned for hydrogen peroxide reactions.
 These steps are carried out in 6 to 15 minutes with 25% to 38% degrees.
 The interesting fact is that ultraviolet and heat are eliminated from this light and laser.
 The duration of each teeth whitening session at a dentist’s office is between 30 minutes to one hour.